JeromeGoodrich/chatbotta/README.md

 Here's the list of the currently implemented commands:

-* Salutations (Greetings, Goodbyes, Feelings, Thanks, Help)
+* Default politeness (Greetings, Goodbyes, Feelings, Thanks, Help, Compliments, Insults)
-* Settings (location for weather cast and restaurant finding, locale for the news)
+* Settings (location for weather cast and restaurant finding, language for the news)
 * Weather cast
 * Restaurant finding
 * News